 Here’s a step-by-step approach:

-Suppose you invest $1,000 in a Google Ads campaign that results in $5,000 in sales.
+Suppose you invest $1,000 in a Google Ads campaign and generate $5,000 in sales.
 Subtract the cost ($1,000) from the revenue ($5,000) to get $4,000.
 Divide that $4,000 profit by the original $1,000 investment, which gives you 4, and multiply by 100—meaning your ROI is 400%.

 Proactive reputation management—responding thoughtfully to reviews, resolving concerns, and encouraging happy customers to share their experiences—helps ensure your restaurant stands out in a crowded marketplace.
 This builds trust and loyalty, reinforcing your brand and supporting long-term growth.